- Dazzling… Dazzling Cafe

 Getting back down

-We need to take the trail in front of the Helipad that takes us down and east to the Fei Ng Shan Road.
-It’s a lot of stairs, but it shouldn’t be a big problem.
-You MUST have some kind of flashlight or torch for this because the staircase down has a lot of rods poking out and you don’t want to trip over them.
+The staircase down is long, and you MUST have some kind of flashlight or torch for this because the staircase down has a lot of rods poking out and you don’t want to trip over them.